nelhage/blog.nelhage.com/content/post/transformers-for-software-engineers.md

 This post is an attempt to present the Transformer architecture in a way that highlights some of the perspectives and intuitions that view affords.
 We’ll walk through a (mostly) complete implementation of a GPT-style Transformer, but the goal will not be running code; instead, I’m going to use the language of software engineering and programming to explain how these models work and articulate some of the perspectives we bring to them when doing interpretability work.

+This post is probably best read alongside traditional presentations of these models; I've glossed over a lot of details to focus on the pieces I find interesting.
+[The Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/) is one great resource, although note we'll be looking at "Decoder-only" models with only the "decoder" stack, and no "encoder.

-I hope for this post to be a helpful introduction to the details of the Transformer model for anyone with a SWE background, and for it to be particularly helpful if you’re looking to do interpretability work.
+I hope for this post to be a helpful introduction to the details of the Transformer model for anyone with a SWE background who is in the process of getting into ML, and for it to be particularly helpful if you’re looking to do interpretability work.

 If you want to follow along, you can [find all the code in the post on github](https://github.com/nelhage/transformer-rs/blob/master/src/lib.rs).